ministryofjustice/justice-gov-uk/.github/README.md

 This code-base is the website for the Ministry of Justice which hosts Civil and Family Procedure Committee Rules content only.

+> Nb. `README.md` is located in `.github/`, the preferred location for a clean repository.

 ## Architecture

 A visual overview of the architectural layout of the development application.